NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/scripts.md

-# Advanced deployment with Hardhat scripts
+# Deploying within Hardhat scripts

 Hardhat Ignition is a powerful deployment engine, but you may find there are some programming concepts that are not allowed within an Ignition module.
 Conditional logic, `async/await`, and `console.log` of deployment variables are some examples of operations that cannot be performed within an Ignition module.
 However, this guide will show you how you can perform all of these operations by pairing Ignition with Hardhat scripts.

 :::tip

-This guide will be using the contracts and Ignition module from the [quick start guide](/ignition/docs/getting-started#quick-start), but you can follow along in your own project if you prefer.
+This guide will be using the contracts and Ignition module from the [quick start guide](/ignition/docs/getting-started#quick-start).

 :::